For Kings, Monks, Saints & Pilgrims, this was the only key & door to Tuscany

 Save the Date

-The beauty of the area lends itself to exploring the natural beauty, trails and forests however a visit to Pontremoli and the area of Lunigiana is great all season long - featuring activities both in the summer and in the winter.
+The beauty of the area lends itself to exploring the natural beauty, the numerous trails and forests.
+In fact, a visit to Pontremoli and the area of Lunigiana, is great all season long - featuring activities both in the summer and in the winter.
 Here are two events not to miss while visiting Pontremoli

-Medievalis at the end of August: this event commemorates the arrival of Federico II (1226) who stopped in the town of Pontremoli awarding them the nomination of free city.
+Medievalis at the end of August: this event commemorates the arrival of Federico II (1226) who stopped in the town of Pontremoli awarding them the nomination of "free city."
 Underneath the Ponte della Cresa, the townspeople recreate the atmosphere of a medieval town with all its activities including antique handcrafts and stone carving, people in dress from the time period, food and games.
-A great opportunity to learn how to use a bow and arrow or fencing like they used to in the 1200's.
+A great opportunity to learn how to use a bow and arrow or fencing, just like they used to do in the 1200's.